reallygooday/BertelsmannScholarship/README.md

 - [x] 27% of the course;

-- [x] Bertelsmann Bingo, community participation opportunity.
+- [x] Bertelsmann Bingo, just a way to engage with the Bertelsmann Cloud Challenge community.

 <img  width="400" height="300" src="/image/bingo.png">